On the Weyl's law for discretized elliptic operators: Model elliptic PDE operators and finite element discretization

 The Sobolev space $V$ that can be chosen according to the boundary conditions accompanying the equation~\eqref{Model0}.
 For example, in the case of mixed boundary conditions:

 where $\Gamma=\Gamma_D\cup\Gamma_N$.
 The pure Dirichlet problem is when $\Gamma_D = \Gamma$ while the pure Neumann problem is when $\Gamma_N =\Gamma$.
 We then have $V$ defined as

 When we consider a pure Dirichlet problem, $\Gamma_D = \Gamma$, we denote the space by $V=H^1_0(\Omega)$.
-In addition, for pure Neumann boundary conditions, the following condition is usually added to assure uniqueness of the solution to~\eqref{Vari}:
+In addition, for pure Neumann boundary conditions, when $q=0$ the condition \( \int_\Omega f =0\) is usually added to assure uniqueness of the solution to~\eqref{Vari}.
+We note that $a(.,.)$ defines and inner product on $V$ and